nglm/pycvi/docs/releases/PyCVI-1.0.0.md

 ## Changes

-- Examples are not featuring compatibility with sklearn-extra, because sklearn-extra is not maintained anymore (and becoming incompatible with everything else).
+- Examples are no longer featuring compatibility with sklearn-extra, because sklearn-extra is not maintained anymore (and becoming incompatible with everything else).
 - The `DTW` parameter, which determines whether a time-series distance such as DTW should be used is now called `ts_dist`
 - By default, `MSM` and `MBA` are now used instead of `DTW` and `DBA`.
+- In `pycvi.cluster.compute_center` and `pycvi.cluster.compute_centers`, the `dist_kwargs` parameter is now called `avg_kwargs`
+- In the functional API, all CVI functions now take an additional optional parameter `avg_kwargs` that will be sent to `pycvi.cluster.compute_center` and `pycvi.cluster.compute_centers` (and then `aeon.clustering.averaging.elastic_barycenter_average`).
+- In the OOP API, all CVI classes can have in their `cvi_kwargs` a `avg_kwargs` key containing the dictionary of kwargs for the average function.

 ## Contributors